booleangate/gulp-db-migrations/README.md

-gulp-db-migrations
+Database migrations for Node
 ==================

-Gulp database script runner and manager
+Database migrations (script) runner and manager for use in npm/gulp/grunt projects.
+Similar to http://flywaydb.org/ or https://code.google.com/p/c5-db-migration/